All-American midfielder alum to represent home country in Copa America Femenina

-Paul Jobson is a National "A" licensed coach beginning his eighth season at Baylor and first as head coach after spending two seasons as co-head coach with his wife and current assistant coach, Marci.
+Paul Jobson is a National "A" licensed coach beginning his ninth season at Baylor and second as head coach after spending the 2013-14 seasons as co-head coach with his wife and current assistant coach, Marci.

 During his time at Baylor, Jobson has helped guide the Bears to some of their best seasons in recent memory.
-Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in four of the last six years, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
+Since arriving at Baylor in 2008, he has played a significant role in increasing or tying the program's win total in five of the last seven years, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
 Finishing with the highest ranking and best record (19-1-5) in program history, the 2012 squad ended its Sweet 16 run with the 11th spot in the final National Soccer Coaches Association of America (NSCAA) Poll.